webpy/webpy.github.com/install.md

     http://webpy.org/web.py-0.2.tar.gz

-and extract it into the directory where your application is.
-Or, to make it accessible to all applications, copy it to your Python site-packages directory.
-To find where that is, run:
+extract it and copy the _web_ folder into a directory where your application is.
+Or, to make it accessible to all applications, run:

-    python -c "import sys; print[x for x in sys.path if x.endswith('site-packages')][-1]"
+    python setup.py install

+Note: on some unix like systems you may need to switch to root or run:

+    sudo python setup.py install

 ## Development

 webpy comes with a built-in webserver.
 Learn how write an application by following the [tutorial](http://webpy.infogami.com/tutorial2).
 When you have an application written, put your code into `code.py` and start the server like this: